Overview

 9

-Our findings revealed that higher levels of EPA are linked to a lower risk of both total and ischemic strokes.
-For participants who had the highest levels of EPA, there was a 17% lower incidence of total strokes compared to those with the lowest levels, and an 18% reduction in ischemic strokes.
-This suggests that increasing EPA intake could be beneficial in reducing the risk of these stroke types.
+Our findings revealed that higher levels of omega-3s, particularly eicosapentaenoic acid and docosahexaenoic acid, are linked to a reduced risk of total and ischemic strokes.
+Specifically, those with the highest omega-3 levels experienced a 17% lower incidence of total stroke and an 18% reduced risk of ischemic stroke.

 Read More